-For over 30 years, I’ve made myself a student of marriage, primarily for the sake of enriching my own marriage with my amazing wife, Anita.
+For over 30 years, I’ve made myself a student of marriage, primarily for the sake of enriching my own marriage and uplifting and celebrating my own wife.
 I’ve carefully watched men’s interactions with the women in their lives, and sought to observe where the build ups, and the break downs, occur on a daily basis.

 In the home, at work and at play, married or yet-to-be-married, it seems that men are not always the smartest branch of the species when it comes to relationships.

 Our God-given drive to work, create, plan, implement, dream and provide is a gift that can get in the way of a healthy relationship if we are not both intentional and careful.

 The following are a few tips on how to treat a woman that I’ve distilled from our 20 years of marriage, and from watching men relate to their ladies at any stage of pre-marriage or marriage.

 I offer them humbly, as yet another man in process – the process of learning to love well for the long haul and to pass on a heritage of marital strength to our children and our family line to come.

 In my estimation, this is the most vital relational action expressed by any man to his lady.
 All the joy and pain that love and marriage can bring, from the man’s end, revolve around our capacity to cherish our ladies.